-If you already have an Internet Merchant Account (IMA) at your bank, which allows you to authorize direct card payments to your bank account, then PayPal Payflow Pro would be the online equivalent of your in-store card-swipe/keypad terminal for card payment authorizations.
-If you do not already have a merchant account at your bank and also wish to accept regular PayPal account-based payments, you may wish to consider using E-junkie with PayPal Payments Advanced or PayPal Payments Pro instead of Payflow Pro.
+If you already have an Internet Merchant Account (IMA) at your bank, which allows you to authorize direct card payments to your bank account, then PayPal Payflow Pro or Payflow Link would be the online equivalent of your in-store card-swipe/keypad terminal for card payment authorizations.
+If you do not already have an IMA at your bank and also wish to accept regular PayPal account-based payments, you may wish to consider using E-junkie with PayPal Payments Advanced or PayPal Payments Pro instead of Payflow Link or Payflow Pro.

 Click Account Administration at the top of the page;